Overview

 In most cases, a child with an inguinal hernia will need surgery.

 Infants 12 months of age and younger who have these hernias have a much higher risk of problems than older children and adults.
 For example, the intestines may become trapped in the hernia.
 When this happens, it cuts off blood supply.
-Because of that risk, hernia surgery is often not delayed for infants.
+Because of that risk, hernia surgery is done right away for infants.

 How can you care for your child at home?

-• Help your child stay at a healthy weight.
+- Help your child stay at a weight that is healthy for them.

-• Keep your child away from smoke.
-Do not smoke or let anyone else smoke around your child or in your house.
+- Keep your child away from smoke.
+Do not smoke in your house or around your child, and avoid being around others who are smoking.
 Smoke can cause coughing, which can cause your child's hernia to bulge.

 When should you call for help?